najmiii166/najmiii166/README.md

 ## 💡 About Me
 I am a passionate developer specializing in MERN Stack and React Native.

-Currently building a Rental Property Platform for Mogadishu.

-I am also learning AI Agents and love solving real-world problems.
+I am also learning Data Science

 ---